Gzip versus bag-of-words for text classification: Experiments

 \paragraph{Data sets and baselines} are mainly based on \cite{jiang-etal-2023-low}'s study.
-We use 20News, KinyarwandaNews, KirundiNews, DengueFilipino, SwahiliNews.
-For few shot experiments, we also report results on large data sets such as DBpedia, YahooAnswers and AGNews, and on an additional Twitter sentiment classification task.
-Since in DengueFilipino, it has been found that the testing data is the same as the training data\footnote{Presumably due to a bug in a hugging-face data loader, c.f.: \url{https://github.com/bazingagin/npc_gzip/issues/13}} we report results on DengueFilipino in brackets.
+We use 20News, Ohsumed (Omed), Reuters-8 (R8), Reuters-52 (R52).
+KinyarwandaNews (KinNws), KirundiNews (KirNews), DengueFilipino (DFilipino), SwahiliNews (SwNews).
+For few shot experiments, we also report results on large data sets such as DBpedia, YahooAnswers and AGNews, and on an additional Twitter sentiment classification task with balanced class distribution.
+Since in DFilipino, it appears that testing and training data are identical\footnote{Presumably due to a data loading issue, c.f.: \url{https://github.com/bazingagin/npc_gzip/issues/13}} we report results on DFilipino in brackets.
 Our main baseline is \gzip, which we re-calculate for most experiments (see next paragraph).
 Same as \cite{jiang-etal-2023-low}, we mostly use K=2 in the KNN.
 Where possible, we also show results from BERT fine-tuning, extracting any scores from \cite{jiang-etal-2023-low}.
-All experiments are run on a laptop with i5-8350 CPU and 16GB memory.
+Experiments are run on a laptop with i5-8350 CPU and 16GB memory.